-The NNUH Trust has a growing reputation for providing good quality education and excellent clinical experience for trainees.
-Most departments have well developed inhouse teaching and there is an established system of educational supervision for house officers and SHOs and an appraisal system for specialist registrars.
+The Trust has a reputation for providing a good quality education and excellent clinical experience for trainees.
+Many of the consultant staff are committed teachers and most departments have well developed inhouse teaching programmes.
+There are many examples of locally developed skills courses including Basic Surgical Skills, MRCS training and Minor Surgical Skills courses as well as more specialised courses such as for the FRCS (Orth).
+There is an established system of educational supervision for House Officers and SHOs and an appraisal system for Specialist Registrars.